Compliance

 Esther Pinto

-Information Security and GRC expert with a decade of experience.
+Information Security expert with over a decade of experience.
 Believe in the power of using your voice to make a change.
-Head of Compliance Innovation & BizDev at anecdotes.
+CISO at Anecdotes.